Ariel Hukporti: Return to Riesen Ludwigsburg (2024)

-New York / Westchester Knicks (2024–present)
+New York Knicks (2024–2026)

 On 27 June 2024, Hukporti was selected with the 58th overall pick by the Dallas Mavericks in the 2024 NBA draft, which was the draft's final pick.
 On the same day, his draft rights were traded to the New York Knicks in exchange for the rights of Melvin Ajinça.
 On 8 July 2024, he signed a two-way contract with the Knicks.

 Hukporti made his NBA debut on 22 October 2024, in a 132–109 loss to the Boston Celtics and on 4 November, he signed a standard contract with the Knicks.
-Throughout his rookie season, he has been assigned several times to the Westchester Knicks.
+Throughout his rookie season, he was assigned several times to the Westchester Knicks.
 Hukporti made his first career start on 26 February 2025 against the Philadelphia 76ers, recording 8 points, 2 rebounds, and 1 block.
 However, Hukporti suffered a torn meniscus in the game, and was ruled out for 4-6 weeks.

+In Game 4 of the 2026 NBA Finals, a 29-point comeback win against the San Antonio Spurs, Hukporti played in the first quarter after Karl-Anthony Towns got into foul trouble and had a block on a Dylan Harper layup in a game the Knicks won by one point.
+In Game 5 of the Finals, Hukporti helped the Knicks achieve a 94–90 win and close out the NBA Finals against the Spurs, 4–1, securing the Knicks' first NBA championship in 53 years.

+Philadelphia 76ers (2026–present)

+On 6 July 2026, Hukporti signed a one-year, $3.4 million contract with the Philadelphia 76ers.